xpack/web-jekyll/_posts/releases/xpm/2021-03-27-xpm-v0-9-0-released.md

 Similar pages are available for each command.

-For more detials, the project documentation is available online from the [web site](https://xpack.github.io/xpm/).
+For more details, the project documentation is available online from the [web site](https://xpack.github.io/xpm/).

 ## Supported platforms